liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2024-11-16 21:21:47 ["Zeal is an offline documentation browser for software developers."](https://zealdocs.org/) --- Dash for macOS Alternatives

 - 2024-11-16 11:14:51 "highly configurable means that there are lots of things you can get wrong"

 - 2024-11-15 18:28:06 "think it through" "I'm through" ...